TheLostLambda/quizcrawler/README.md

 gamification of studying should further increase engagement and recall.

 ## What am I doing now?
-  1. Add states for answering questions
+  1. Add state for showing right / wrong answer
   2. Finishing Quiz implementation
-  3. UI scrolling and jump into quiz options
+  3. Ability to jump into a quiz
   4. Basic Persistence
   5. Fix MC (Similarity + Diminishing Options)